gatling/gatling/src/sphinx/quickstart.rst

 * select the proper encoding while using the Recorder
 * configure the proper encoding in the ``gatling.conf`` file.
-    It will be used for compiling your simulations and building your requests.
+    It will be used for compiling your simulations, building your requests and your responses.
 * make sure your text editor encoding is properly configured to match.

 A Word on Scala